 Recent Jacobs Institute Health Tech master’s program graduate David Hachuel developed an app to help sufferers of gastrointestinal illness.
 Watching COVID-19 take hold, he applied some of the same principles to develop Opendemic, a COVID-19 tracing app that allows users to anonymously share their locations and disease status.

 Runway graduate Niamh O’Hara, co-founder and CEO of Biotia, also switched gears.
 Biotia uses artificial intelligence and DNA sequencing to detect infectious disease.
 The company has worked for years flagging stubborn germs on hospital surfaces to reduce hospital-acquired infections.
 It is now performing diagnostic tests with Weill Cornell Medicine and a second lab in Brooklyn to control COVID-19.
-Also, responding to a request from New York City, Biotia has teamed up with the health care company Vital Vio to use ozone treatment and UV lighting in sanitizing masks.
+Responding to a request from New York City, Biotia also has teamed up with the health care company Vital Vio to use ozone treatment and UV lighting in sanitizing masks.
+And most recently, Biotia is working with Twist Bioscience, a provider of synthetic DNA, to develop research for use in detection, characterization, and monitoring of the SARS-CoV-2 virus.

 Biotia is one of 28 startups created to date in the Runway Program — part business school and part incubator.
 Other Runway startups active in combating COVID-19include: